Cooking with Mamma C

 • Rinse the mushrooms under a light stream of cold water and use a vegetable brush or paper towel to remove the dirt.
 Pat each mushroom dry with paper towels.
 At this point, you can start to cook your onions before finishing the mushroom prep.

 • Melt the butter in a large skillet over medium high heat.
 Add the onions and give them a stir.
 While the onions are cooking for about three minutes, finish prepping the mushrooms.
-Trim off the hard edge of each stem and discard.
 Slice the mushrooms about ½-inch thick.

-• Stir the mushrooms into the pan and spread them out as much as you can so they cook faster.
+• Stir the mushrooms into the pan with the onions and spread them out as much as you can so they cook faster.
 Increase the heat to high.
-Lightly salt the mushrooms.
-Add pepper, garlic powder and rosemary.
-The mushrooms will release their liquid.
-Cook them, occasionally stirring, until all the liquid has evaporated.
+Cook the mushrooms, occasionally stirring, until all their liquid has evaporated.
 It should take at least 7 minutes, depending on your pan.
+Then stir in the garlic powder, salt, rosemary and pepper.

 • While the mushrooms are cooking, preheat the oven to 350 degrees F. Grease two baking sheets with cooking spray.